Merlin2100/my-dex/README.md

 ### Frontend Hosting

-The frontend is hosted at [Placeholder URL].
-You can access the application by visiting [Placeholder URL] in your web browser.
+The frontend is hosted at [IPFS].
+You can access the application by visiting [https://throbbing-cloud-0490.on.fleek.co/] in your web browser.

 ## License